From essential experiences to can't-miss destinations, we've partnered with Qantas to bring you an incredible travel tale each month.

 Snorkel The Great Barrier Reef

-You’ll travel far-north to chase sun, sand and Australia’s most precious natural wonder.
+You’ll travel to Far North Queensland to chase sun, sand and Australia’s most precious natural wonder.
 You’ll party with backpackers in Airlie Beach or splash out on an exclusive penthouse on Hamilton Island.
-Either way, you’ll spend your days with a Go-Pro strapped to your arm, capturing the brightest version of every colour under the rainbow.
+Either way, you’ll spend your days with a GoPro strapped to your arm, capturing the brightest version of every colour under the rainbow.
 Bliss.

 Find Yourself In India

-The stand out memory will be a sense of pure peace at the Taj Mahal; a wonder deserving of nothing less than its wondrous reputation.
+The stand out memory will be a sense of pure peace at the Taj Mahal (or other stunning sites); a wonder deserving of nothing less than its wondrous reputation.
 Take a deep sigh of soulful longingness.

 Go To The Extreme In New Zealand